Our Science – Mackem Website

 Hoxd gene function in regulating digit pattern and role of Gli3-Hoxd interaction:

-Digits arise as single chondrogenic condensations in the limb mesenchyme, that later segment and grow to acquire defining features such as the number, size and shape of their phalanges (segments).
+Digits arise as single chondrogenic condensations in the limb mesenchyme, that produce segments with joints and grow to acquire defining features such as the number, size and shape of their phalanges (segments).
 The AP pattern of different digits is controlled by posterior Sonic Hedgehog (SHH), in a dose-dependent fashion, but how different levels of Sonic hedgehog (SHH) specify the formation of different digit types (identities) in the developing limb remains unclear.
 SHH signaling protects the Gli3 transcription factor from cleavage to a repressor form.
 Without Shh, the Gli3 repressor predominates, SHH/Gli3 target genes are repressed, and digit formation fails.
 Eliminating Gli3 renders Shh dispensable for digit formation, but distinct, normal digit identities are lost and polydactyly occurs.
 Several 5' Hoxd genes function downstream of SHH/Gli3 to regulate digit pattern in an additive, semi-redundant manner, through as yet unknown targets.
 We have found that Gli3 interacts genetically and physically with 5'Hoxd members, converting Gli3 repressor into an activator of its target promoters.
 In vivo, this interaction promotes formation of digits with distinct, often posterior identities.
 Changes due to elevated Hoxd expression are greatly exacerbated by decreased Gli3, yet are reduced or lost in the total absence of Gli3, suggesting a physical interaction between Gli3-Hoxd.
 Varying [Gli3]:[total Hoxd] protein ratios in different parts of the limb bud may lead to differential activation of Gli3 target genes, serving to spatially and/or temporally extend the SHH activity gradient by altering the balance between 'effective' Gli3 activating and repressing functions.
-This model provides a mechanistic basis for the quantitative, dose-dependent nature of Hoxd gene function in regulating digit pattern and may also have implications for the mechanism by which certain human genetic diseases (PHS, PAP), due to Gli3 mutations producing a constitutive repressor form, cause polydactyly.
-We are currently using a combination of biochemical and genetic approaches to test the model, including site-directed mutagenesis of Gli3-Hoxd interaction domains and conditional modulation of Gli3 and Hoxd expression levels in mouse embryos.
-In parallel ChIP approaches are being developed to identify bona fide direct targets of endogenous Hoxd proteins in embryo limb buds.
-These analyses will also assist in comparing Gli3-Hoxd and Gli3-only target promoters.
+This model provides a mechanistic basis for the quantitative, dose-dependent nature of Hoxd gene function in regulating digit pattern and may also have implications for the mechanism by which certain human genetic diseases (PHS, PAP), due to Gli3 mutations producing a constitutive repressor form of Gli3 nevertheless cause polydactyly.
+We are currently using a combination of biochemical, cell biological and genetic approaches to analyze the roles and molecular mechanisms of Gli3-Hoxd interaction in mouse embryos.
+In parallel, ChIP-Seq approaches are being developed to identify direct targets of Hoxd proteins in embryo limb buds.
+In comparison with Gli3 direct targets, these analyses will illuminate the role of Gli3-Hoxd interactions in gene regulation.

-Late Hoxd function in chondrogenesis and joint segmentation:
+Late Hoxd and Gli3 function in chondrogenesis and joint segmentation: